ebeRcca/python-assignments/README.md

 ### Modularity
 Part A separates the workflow into individual functions.
 Part B uses one class where all methods relate to managing a requisition.
 Both approaches break the system into smaller, manageable parts.

 ### Cohesion
-Part A functions each perform related steps in the requisition process.
+Part A has functional cohesion because each function performs one related step in the overall requisition workflow.
-Part B’s class has high cohesion because all its methods contribute to the overall purpose of handling a requisition.
+Part B’s class has high cohesion because every method contributes to the overall purpose of processing a requisition.

 ### Coupling
 Part A shows low coupling because each function only receives the data it needs and does not rely on other functions' internal workings.
 The only shared element is the global `counter`, which is used solely for generating unique IDs.